tonytw1/squirrel-detector/README.md

+# Squirrel detector

 ## TLDR

 During lock down we were adopted by the squirrel which frequents our garden.

-We'd like to be notified when a squirrel is outside the window.
-Way too much time was spent building a Raspberry Pi webcam and training a TensorFlow model to recognise squirrels.
+Now we'd like to be notified when a squirrel is outside the window, so we built a Raspberry Pi webcam and trained a TensorFlow model to recognise squirrels.

 ![Mr Squirrel](images/squirrel.jpg)